ankitapatil31/Java_Daily_Work/src/interviewpoints.md

 20. equal and hashmap difference
 21. design patten : 24 design patten accept mostly : which one? why? how? refactorying group: singleton/ factory/ builder
+22. what is IOC (it is concepts)
+23. nosuchbeandefinationexception

+spring conerter is holding all bins

 genrate CSV/facker js/ facter liab thread full